goldwinsonick/chipaton2025-mosbius/README.md

 This educational kit is composed of two main parts:

-1. **The FHSS Learning Kit Module**: A hardware platform including a custom-designed IC, a PCB with all necessary analog circuits, and the MOSBius chip for experimentation.
+1. **The FHSS Learning Kit Module**: A hardware platform including a custom-designed IC (Mixer and PN Sequence generator), a PCB with all necessary analog circuits, and the MOSBius chip for experimentation.

 2. **The Practicum Guide**: A comprehensive laboratory manual that guides students through experiments to understand FHSS concepts from the ground up.